 We wanted to change things up a little with a series of “Q and A” style interviews with people who are innovating in the debt relief industry.
 This includes but is not limited to vocal consumer advocates and people or companies creating innovative financial products and services.

 In this first interview, we are talking to Damon Day of Damon Day & Associates.
 Among other things, Damon is a true consumer advocate who works directly with people to demystify debt settlement, bankruptcy, credit counseling and other debt relief options.

 The thing we like most about Damon is his honest and transparent approach.
 He’s been there and knows his stuff.
 Let us know if you find this interview helpful and if you have ideas for how we can improve things in the future…

-Listen to the interview by pressing the “Play” icon in the media player, or you can read the transcript in full below:
+Listen to the interview by pressing the “Download audio” button below and then opening the file in a media player.
+Or you can read the transcript in full below:

 Without further ado, let’s talk to Damon about debt relief.